“Sure, it’s not really THE LORD OF THE RINGS … but it could still be a pretty damn cool movie. ” — Peter Jackson

-The Complete List of Film Changes is actually comprised of several lists, which you may get to by clicking on the following links:
+The Complete List of Film Changes is actually comprised of several lists, which you may get to by clicking on the links in the sidebar.

 What is a “Change”?

 The Complete List of Film Changes is my ongoing project to list all the reported differences between Peter Jackson’s Hobbit and Lord of the Rings films and the J.R.R.
 Tolkien books upon which they are based.
 I am attempting to document each difference, regardless of whether I personally consider them to be good or bad, major or trivial.

 In compiling The List, I decided to apply a very broad definition to the word “change,” for one of my goals is to pass along to other Tolkien fans what I have learned about the upcoming films.
 I include not only alterations to the books’ plot, but also book scenes that are not included in the films as well as new scenes written by the film-makers — especially if those additions or deletions are controversial to Tolkien fans.
 I also consider plot elements that are shown in a different manner or sequence than they are in the books.

 However, I have decided not to list Peter Jackson’s interpretation on issues that Tolkien is unclear about: whether Balrogs have wings, the color of Legolas’ hair, whether Elves have pointed ears, and other issues that fans argue about ad infinitum.

 Films: The change that is reportedly depicted in the films.

 Books: How the books differ from what is depicted in the films.

 Pro: The rationale behind the change, based upon explanations given by cast or crew members, or theories suggested by myself and other fans.

 Con: Arguments against the change, made by myself or other fans who have found problems associated with the change.